MrNabet/Emerging-Technologies/AR_VR_MR.md

 more efficiently means knowing about adversaries allows you to know their tactics, techniques and procedure in order to prepare a response strategy to secure your data.
--                                    Real world examples of Ai -Email spam filters
+-                                    Real world examples of Ai
+                                     - Email spam filters
                                      - Threat identification
                                      - AI-powered biometrics technology
                                      - Credit card fraud detection and risk reduction
                                      - Detecting zero-day malware (is a computer software vulnerability)
                                      - Cloud security automation
                                      - Securing authentication
 ## **Advantage and disadvantage of Ai in data security**
 - Advantage, Ai is being used to help improve data security efforts across the globe.
 Ai algorithms can detect and prevent potential security threats, analyze large